Ara was one of the most powerful towns in Ekiti in the early 1850s but by August 1855, the once strong town had become a shadow of itself.

-During his exile, another ruler, Chief Elejofi was installed and for a second, it seemed like all was fine until news of the former Alara of Ara forming alliance with the Ibadan of Ara.
+During his exile, another ruler, Chief Elejofi was installed and for a second, it seemed like all was fine until news of the former Alara of Ara forming an alliance with the Ibadan of Ara.

 At the time, Ibadan was positioning itself to replace the fallen Oyo imperial power.

 To prevent enslavement by the ravaging Ibadan army, the Ara people started committing suicide.